 Wages, Salary, And Other Compensation

 Wages, salary, and most other forms of compensation, including some fringe benefits, for work are the most heavily taxed form of income, subject to both flat employment taxes and a progressive marginal tax that increases with income.
-Only a few specific types of compensation for work is nontaxable, such as certain tax-free fringe benefits, certain foreign earned income, and tax-free Armed Forces and veterans' benefits.
-The form of compensation does not matter in most cases, be it in cash, property, or services.
+Only a few specific types of compensation for work is nontaxable, such as certain tax-free fringe benefits, certain foreign earned income, and tax-free Armed Forces and veterans' benefits, regardless of the form of compensation, be it in cash, property, or services.
 Employers report taxable compensation paid to employees on Form W-2, Wage and Tax Statement.
+Earnings from self-employment or from a sole proprietorship business are reported on Schedule C, Profit or Loss from Business, and self-employment taxes are reported on Schedule SE, Self-Employment Tax.
 Certain retirement benefits are reported on Form 1099-R, Distributions from Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. There are certain payments by an employer for an employee that are tax-free but are limited by IRS rules, such as per diem payments or mileage allowances.
-Reimbursements that are greater than what the IRS allows are generally taxable as income, especially reimbursements from a non-accountable plan, which is an account that does not satisfy IRS rules.
+Reimbursements that exceed what the IRS allows are taxable as income, especially reimbursements from a non-accountable plan, which is an account that does not satisfy IRS rules.
 Certain withholdings for retirement plans may allow the deferral of marginal tax — but not employement tax — on the contributions, such as contributions to a traditional IRA.

 Compensation is includable in the gross income of the taxpayer in the year when it is actually or constructively received.
 Constructive receipt means that the employee had access to the money or the check even if it was not actually received, such as because the employee was on vacation.
 However, if the employer asked the employee not to cash a check until later because the employer was short of funds, then the payment is considered received when the employee is able to cash the check.